yanxuanm/Approximation_method_for_CG/README.md

 & 16\epsilon^{3}(e^{-x}-3e^{-2x}+3e^{-3x}- e^{-4x}) + \dots
 \end{array}$$

+## Multiple scale analysis
+Multiple-scale analysis is a global perturbation scheme that is useful in systems characterized by disparate time scales, such as weak dissipation in an oscillator.
+These effects could be insignificant on short time scales but become important on long time scales.
+Classical perturbation methods generally break down because of resonances that lead to what are called [secular terms](http://www.scholarpedia.org/article/Multiple_scale_analysis).

 > This markdown contains $\LaTeX$ math.
 To see evaluated LaTeX code, open `README.html` in browsers